 - 250 g sugar you may add more upto ½ kg

-- ½ tsp kala namak/black salt
+- ½ teaspoon kala namak/black salt

-- 2 tbsp powdered sugar optional
+- 2 tablespoon powdered sugar optional

 Instructions